leehoanzu/angle-detection/yolo-obb/docs/build.md

 # Building Containers

-the normal way to build container on your Jetson would be using [`docker build`](https://docs.docker.com/reference/cli/docker/image/build/) like this:
+The normal way to build container on your Jetson would be using [`docker build`](https://docs.docker.com/reference/cli/docker/image/build/) like this:

 ```bash
 $ sudo docker build -t image .